gatsbyjs/gatsby/docs/docs/plugins.md

 Note that plugin options will be stringified by Gatsby, so they cannot be functions.

+## Loading plugins from your local plugins folder

 Gatsby can also load plugins from the your local website plugins folder which is a folder named `plugins` in the website's root directory.

 ```javascript